EU Facts

-Our EU Facts for Kids provide interesting and fun facts about the European Union, its meaning, its history and all you really should know about the EU.
+Happy Europe Day!
+Our EU Facts provide the most important facts about the European Union, its meaning, its history and all you really should know about the EU.

 European Union Facts

-Note that the European Union member countries all are independent and sovereign countries with their own governments, own legislation and own constitutions.
-The UK left the European Union in 2020.
+The European Union member countries are independent and sovereign countries with their own governments, own legislation and own constitutions.

 Top 20 EU Facts